 - 1 tsp. vanilla extract

-- 2 large Gala apples, peeled, cored and sliced
+- 2 Gala apples, peeled, cored and diced

 - 1 tsp. ground cinnamon